Setting Up A Bid Experiment

 Launch Your Bid Experiment

-ProTip: Running experiments for sources with low incoming ping volume can be very slow.
-To shorten the wait set a higher adjustment value.
-This will let you use a smaller sample size to reach the required minimum significance level.
-And with a smaller sample size your experiment will end sooner.
+Running experiments for sources with low incoming ping volume can be slow.
+To shorten the wait, set a higher adjustment value.
+This lets you use a smaller sample size to reach the required minimum significance level.